Srđan Flajs

-Srđan Flajs (Срђан Флајс; born 12 July 1975) is a Serbian basketball coach.
+Srđan Flajs (Срђан Флајс; born 12 July 1975) is a Serbian basketball coach who was most recently the head coach for Metalac Valjevo of the Serbian League (KLS).

 Coaching career

 Flajs had started his coaching career with Beovuk 72 where he coached youth system, as well as the senior team.
 In 2003, he joined the Atlas coaching stuff.
 During 2006–07 season he was an assistant coach for Vojvodina Srbijagas.

 Flajs was a head coach for Superfund for two seasons.
 In his second season he managed to won the Serbian B League championship.
 Later, he was a part of a coaching stuff for Crvena zvezda, Lietuvos rytas (Lithuania) and Mega Leks.

 In June 2017, Flajs joined Budućnost VOLI coaching staff after Serbian coach Aleksandar Džikić become their head coach for the 2017–18 season.
 In January 2021, he was named an assistant coach of Budućnost under Dejan Milojević.

-In July 2022, Flajs joined Hapoel Jerusalem coaching staff, once again as an assistant coach under Džikić, but in September reached an agreement with the team for terminating his contract due to personal reasons.
+In July 2022, Flajs joined Hapoel Jerusalem coaching staff, once again as an assistant coach under Džikić, but in September reached an agreement with the team for terminating his contract for personal reasons.